Matthew Mills

 Matthew also writes on private client topics (see publications below), and previously taught and examined trusts law as a Teaching Fellow at UCL.

 Matthew is one of just eight junior barristers in the country who are ranked in both Chambers and Partners and The Legal 500 for charity law.
+Clients describe him as “experienced beyond his years” (Chambers and Partners, 2024).
 Matthew regularly advises charities of all sizes on contentious and non-contentious matters and has represented charities as sole counsel and junior counsel in court.
 As a result, his work covers the full range of issues on which charities need advice and representation.

-In his non-contentious practice, Matthew has advised various charity trustees on questions relating to governing documents, including:
+Out of court, clients have described Matthew as “invariably helpful, comprehensive, clear, and detailed in his advice” (Chambers and Partners, 2024).
+In his non-contentious practice, Matthew has advised various charity trustees on questions relating to governance, including:

 - Advising the trustees of a charity associated with a FTSE 250 company on how they could replace themselves with a corporate trustee